-Social and employment policies have become crucial to the political and social organization in the majority of today’s societies and are important characteristics of Argentinean society.
-Learning about the country’s political and social organization is therefore key to understand Argentina as well as the Latin American region as a whole.
+Social and employment policies have been crucial to the political and social organization of Argentina.
+Learning about the country’s political and social organization is key to understand Argentina as well as the Latin American region as a whole.
 In addition, popular sectors across the region have a vast and active trajectory in the collective defense and protection of basic rights, which in turn affect public policy and development more broadly.

 Objectives and Outcomes

 The objective of the Argentina IFP in 2020 is to provide students with a unique research-oriented experience.
 Students will produce new knowledge on the impacts of social policy, its merits, and challenges, with the objective to promote quality research and student-led publications.